ambrosus/preSignedTransactions/readme.md

 > In current implementation most errors not handled, so be carefull

 Now pages from [web]() directory can be used.
-First you should deploy new token contract.
+First, you should deploy new token contract.
 Open [deployToken.html](web/deployToken.html), enter needed parameters and create new contracts.
-After some time address of new token will appear under submit button.
-This address should be used in wallets for specifing tokens.
+After some time address of the new token will appear under the submit button.
+This address should be used in wallets for chosing tokens to work with.

 To send tokens [wallet.html](web/wallet.html) can be used.
-You sould specify token address and wallet addres.
+You should specify token address and wallet address.
 With this info you can check wallet balance.
 To send transaction you need private key.
 You can specify it manually or open JSON key file (I tested key files generated by parity).
 After, you should set receiver address, token amount and press "Submit".
-After you can update current wallet balance or check receiver addres.
+After you can update current wallet balance or check receiver balance.